OleStauning/NZBDrive/README.md

 Download the Community Edition of the Extended WPF Toolkit from <http://wpftoolkit.codeplex.com/>, and unpack to in the same directory as you cloned NZBDrive.

+Download curl 7.62.0 for Windows https://curl.haxx.se/windows/.
+Install in same directory as you cloned NZBDrive and rename to curl32 and/or curl64.

 Finally: open the solution file NZBDrive.sln in Visual Studio and Build the project "NZBDrive".

 You will now have a directory structure like this:
 ```
 /
 ├── boost/
+├── curl32/
+├── curl64/
 ├── dokany/
 ├── Extended WPF Tooklit Binaries/
 ├── NZBDrive/